Cadence-GitHub/Stouffville-By-laws-AI/README.md

 - `POST /api/ask`: Processes AI queries about bylaws
   - Requires JSON with a 'query' field
   - Optionally accepts 'model' parameter to specify which Gemini model to use
+- `GET /api/bylaw/<bylaw_number>`: Retrieves full data for a specific bylaw
+  - Intelligently handles different format variations of bylaw numbers
+  - Returns complete metadata and content for the requested bylaw
 - `GET /api/demo`: Returns a simple web interface for testing the AI functionality
 - `POST /api/demo`: Processes form submissions from the demo interface